Boning Hall Planning Software

-Whenever an animal has been killed at the abattoir, the question is what should be done with the carcass or hanging sides?
+Whenever an animal has been killed at the abattoir, swift decisions must made about what should be done with the carcass or hanging sides.

 - Will your meat processing business achieve better margins by selling the primals?

 - Or would it be better to use primals within your retail pack operation?

 Planning what to produce and fit with what’s sold

 Every meat processing company is faced with having to plan for kill and boning before having a complete picture of what will sell.
 Whether it’s beef, pork or lamb, making the best meat boning hall planning decisions means the difference between profit and loss.

 When it comes to boning hall planning, many meat processors rely on paper processing and tacit knowledge.
 Decision making is reliant on “islands of efficiencies, such as different departments, plans and multiple spreadsheets.

 The result?
 Planning is very reactive, according to whatever has happened during the day.

 - What am I going to sell and what do I want to sell?